manoa-menu/manoa-menu.github.io/index.md

 - [x] "Maybe for the Find a Location maps, instead of the link saying "View larger map", should it say "View larger map and directions" since you have to click there to get to the Google directions?"
 - [x] Dropdown to navigate can be hard to see, there should be some kind of background behind the text.
 - [ ] How come the menu format for Campus Center differs from that of Gateway and Hale Aloha?
+- [ ] "Are the images from the locations themselves?
+You should warn the users about that."

 ## Developer Guide